The Soul Galaxy's BIG BANG!

 JON KIDD, DRUMS, PERCUSSION, VOCALS

-Jon Kidd plays drums, percussion is a gifted singer and is also a songwriter, producer and manages the band as well.
+Jon Kidd plays drums, percussion is a gifted singer, songwriter, producer as well as manages the band.
 Jon started playing drums at the age of 3 and by the age of 7 was performing in talent shows.
 Since there were no drum instructors in the little town Jon lived in, he also took up piano lessons to help with his musicality to help him learn to read music.
 In high school in Los Gatos, Jon played in the high school band, vocal jazz group, and orchestra percussion section.
 He also sang tenor in the choir.
 Jon took his first percussion instruction from the jazz drumming Vegas legend, Forrest Elledge... a drummer so good even Buddy Rich had him as an on-call drum coach.
 After high school, Jon enrolled in De Anza College and entered into Roger Letzen's vocal jazz program as the drummer.
-Letzen's vocal program was so cutting edge that local up and coming singers would sometimes sit in... including guys like Bobby McFerren.
+Letzen's vocal program was so cutting edge that local up and coming singers would sometimes sit in... including guys like Bobby McFerren and Patti Andress, from Tuck and Patti.
 Jon used to sing along as the vocal groups rehearsed and in so doing learned how to harmonize and do jazz vocal phrasing.
-The group would play Montreaux Jazz Festival, and tour across America.
+The group would play the Montreaux Jazz Festival, and tour across America.
 Jon then transferred to The Univ. of the Pacific Conservatory where he concentrated on Music Management.
 It was here where he met Cameron DePalma and the two would form the band Everything with other schoolmates Vic Ferrer and Dave Ambrose.